 When can I apply for accommodation?

-From 2nd March the application system is open to any applicant who has accepted their course offer via UCAS, as either their first choice or insurance choice or if you awaiting an offer due to portfolio review, an interview or audition.
+From 17th November the application system is open to any applicant who has accepted their course offer via UCAS, as their first choice or if you are awaiting an offer due to portfolio review, an interview or audition.

 To apply you need to have accepted your offer at least 24 hours or one working day before you wish to submit an application.
 You will need your University of Lincoln applicant ID.
 You will have received this in your academic offer and it will also be included in an email which will be sent to you when you are able to apply for your accommodation.

-*If you have deferred your place then you will need to reapply for accommodation from the 2nd March, in your year of entry.
+*If you have deferred your place then you will need to reapply for accommodation from the 17th November, in the year prior to entry.
 We will not allocate accommodation earlier to unconditional or deferred status applicants.

 What is my University of Lincoln Applicant ID (Student ID) number and how do I get it?